Categories

 I followed the link provided, but it led me to a confusing and unhelpful experience that eventually directed me to another link where I was asked to pay $64 to withdraw bitcoin that they claimed I was owed.

-The domain free-gamms.site was registered less than a week ago, on February 8, 2023, for one year through Registrar of Domain Names REG.RU, LLC.
-It is protected by Cloudflare and seems to be owned by a Russian person or entity.
+The domain free-gamms.site was registered less than a week ago, on February 8, 2023, for one year through the Registrar of Domain Names REG.RU, LLC.
+Cloudflare protects it and seems to be owned by a Russian person or entity.

 Microsoft Edge browser shows a warning when trying to access the site: